Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 Who is this course right for?

-• A beginner aiming to become an AI engineer who wants to systematically learn LLM serving technologies.
+• Beginners who aim to become AI engineers and want to systematically learn LLM serving and system architecture.

-• Developers who want to understand the principles of Transformers and Attention from a practical perspective without complex formulas.
+• Developers who want to understand Transformer and Attention structures from a practical perspective without complex formulas.

 Need to know before starting?